rentzso/coding-challenge/README.md

 For each new message, we increase counts and create new neighbors similarly.

 After processing all the messages from a transaction, the VenmoGraph instance computes a list of updates.
-For each node that was in a message, It compares its new degree with the degree before the transaction.
+For each node that was at least in a message, it compares its new degree with the degree before the transaction.
 If they are different an update is added to this list.

-There are 4 types of update message:
+There are 4 types of update message returned by the VenmoGraph:
 - new node: when a node is created its degree goes from 0 to 1.
 	The degree can't go higher as only one new message is received per transaction the update is a tuple: `(0, 1)`